turingschool/front-end-curriculum/lessons/module-1/js-data-types-and-variables.md

 <section class="answer">
 ### Whats the difference and use cases for undefined vs null?
 Both mean "nothing".
 Null is like a placeholder where someone proactively decided to specifically declare "nothing".
 Undefined is kind of unintentional.
 Like, it's nothing because no one got around to declaring anything so it defaults to "nothing".

+A use case for null might be creating a `userEmail` variable and assigning it to null in case the user does not provide an email.

+You aren't likely to specifically assign a value of `undefined` so there's not a great use case to use as an example.
 </section>

 <section class="answer">